wahasa/Alpine/Patch/AddUser.md

 ### Add Username on Alpine

-In Alpine, run this commands
+In Linux, run this commands
 > apk add sudo

 - Add Username